ONS-OpenData/ONS-API-Data-Scrape/README.md

 python WDA_Scraper.py "APIkey"

-With "APIkey2 being the one you are assigned after signing up to the openAPI BETA - https://www.ons.gov.uk/ons/apiservice/web/apiservice/home
+With "APIkey" being the one you are assigned after signing up to the openAPI BETA - https://www.ons.gov.uk/ons/apiservice/web/apiservice/home

 ## How do I (a non developer) use the JSON file?